-IoT SaaS operates between the IoT device field and the enterprise.
-SaaS handles many of the important elements that an enterprise must otherwise provide.
-For example, the SaaS offering typically handles mundane infrastructure tasks, such as data security and reporting.
-But the SaaS offering will often include much of the high-level processing and computing, such as analytics, with additional support for ML.
+IoT SaaS operates between the IoT device field and the enterprise, managing many of the essential elements that an enterprise must otherwise provide.
+For example, the SaaS offering manages mundane infrastructure tasks, such as data security and reporting, but often includes high-level processing and computing, such as analytics, with additional support for ML.
 This relieves the enterprise data center from this IoT burden, and the business can focus on receiving and using the resulting analyses.

 IoT SaaS offerings provide similar features, so carefully consider the pricing to select the provider best suited to the number of IoT devices, data volumes and analytical needs of your organization.
-Typical IoT SaaS providers include Altair SmartWorks, EMnify, Google Cloud IoT Core, IBM Watson IoT Platform, Microsoft Azure IoT Hub and Oracle IoT.
+Typical IoT SaaS providers include Altair SmartWorks, Emnify, Google Cloud IoT Core, IBM Watson IoT Platform, Microsoft Azure IoT Hub and Oracle Fusion Cloud IoT.

-IoT isn't just changing the way businesses operate.
-It's enabling a variety of new business models that let organizations derive revenue from IoT projects and products.
+IoT isn't just changing the way businesses operate; it's enabling a variety of new business models that let organizations derive revenue from IoT projects and products.
 Businesses are increasingly looking at ways to monetize and integrate IoT data as new growth and revenue streams.
 There are at least four types of business models that IoT can facilitate effectively:

 - Salable data.
 The raw data gathered by IoT devices can readily be monetized.
 For example, the data gathered by a personal fitness tracker might be interesting to health insurance companies seeking to adjust rates based on consumer fitness activity and physical state, such as weight data gathered from IoT home scales.

 - B2B and B2C.
 IoT is all about collecting and analyzing data, and such analytics can be used to identify and optimize brand loyalty or drive additional sales based on business needs or consumer activities identified by IoT devices.

 - IoT platforms.
-The data and analytics yielded by IoT can form the foundation of platforms that offer AI services -- think Amazon's Alexa.
+The data and analytics yielded by IoT can form the foundation of platforms that offer AI services (think: Amazon's Alexa).
 Those platforms continue to learn and improve with a wealth of real-world IoT data, and the services offered can be integrated by third-party businesses for a fee.

 - Pay-per-use.
-Businesses such as bicycle or scooter rentals are readily facilitated by IoT technologies where equipment can be located by GPS and found by users with corresponding apps, then accessed, used and paid for automatically.
+Businesses such as bicycle or scooter rentals are readily facilitated by IoT technologies.
+Equipment can be located by GPS, found by users with corresponding apps, and then accessed, used and paid for automatically.
 IoT data can analyze utilization and maintenance patterns to optimize the business process.

 What are the requirements for implementing IoT?

-There are numerous technical issues for IoT, including the selection and deployment of devices, network connectivity and building adequate analytical capabilities and capacity, and network and data security.
+There are many technical issues for IoT, including the selection and deployment of devices, network connectivity, building adequate analytical capabilities and capacity, and network and data security.
 But all those considerations relate to the actual building and operation of an IoT infrastructure.
-For many organizations, the initial questions are far simpler: Why do it, and how should we start?
+For many organizations, the initial questions are far simpler: Why undertake an IoT project, and how should we start?

 There is no one way to approach an IoT project, and IoT initiatives can be incredibly diverse in purpose and scope.
 As with any IT project, an IoT initiative must start with a clear strategy that outlines the purpose of the project and clearly states its goals.
-Such an initial strategy might also underscore the intended value proposition -- such as increased productivity or decreased costs through predictive maintenance -- of the project to justify the financial and intellectual investment required.
+Such an initial strategy might also underscore the project's intended value proposition -- such as increased productivity or decreased costs through predictive maintenance -- to justify the financial and intellectual investment required.

 With a strategy in mind, the business usually moves into a period of research and experimentation to identify IoT products, software and other infrastructure elements.
 Project managers then implement limited proof-of-principle projects to demonstrate the technology and refine its deployment and management tactics, such as configuration and security.
 At the same time, analysts evaluate ways to use the resulting data and understand the tools and computing infrastructure needed to derive business intelligence from the IoT data.
 This might involve using limited data center resources for small-scale analytics, with an eye to public cloud resources and services as the IoT project scales.